 Add the impact of climate change, which is shifting water flows and leading to potential water shortages worldwide, and there is a pressing need for governments and the private sector to invest in water infrastructure.

-A market with nearly unlimited demand and limited supplies can make for an intriguing investment.
+A market with almost unlimited demand and limited supplies can make for an intriguing investment.
 There are a large number of water stocks to pick from, including utilities, filtration companies, and the makers of pumps and pipes needed to transport water.
 However, utilities tend to be limited in their geographic reach, and water tech and equipment companies are often specialists.

-Top 5 water ETFs
+Top six water ETFs

 Top water ETFs in 2025